-Although it is in the nightshade family, you should avoid planting potatoes near anything in the nightshade family.
-It's even best to avoid planting potatoes is the same soil where nightshade plants have recently been grown.
+Although it is in the nightshade family, you should avoid planting potatoes near any other plants in the nightshade family.
+It is even best to avoid planting potatoes is the same soil where nightshade plants have recently been grown.
 This includes eggplant, peppers, and tomatoes.
-Potatoes are also part of the nightshade family, and hence they are susceptible to many of the same diseases as other members of the family.
+Since potatoes are in the nightshade family, and hence they are susceptible to many of the same diseases as other members of the family.
 Planting nightshade species close together (either in space or in time) creates optimal conditions for certain fungal and bacterial diseases to thrive.
 You should allow a full two years before replanting a nightshade plant in the same soil that has previously grown other nightshade plants.